Ways to Participate in Day of Silence

-10. Organize a Breaking the Silence party, assembly, panel, rally or open mic in your school to end the Day of Silence.
+8. Organize a Breaking the Silence panel or virtual event to end the Day of Silence.

 - Secure a semi-private space and create a makeshift stage, with or without sound equipment, where people can share performances about their identities, their Day of Silence experiences, the changes they want to see in their schools, or other topics for attendees.
 Schedule a few people who will appear, like student musicians, poets, dancers or other performers, and bring a sign-up sheet for attendees to perform on the spot.